detailyang/cas-server/README.md

 CAS: center authorization server
 ****************************************

-CAS (pronounced *case*) is a **authorization server**.
+CAS (pronounced *case*) is an **authorization server**.
 Its goal is to make application authorization as easy as possible.It provides a restful api and ldap support (cas-ldap is be used to support ldap protocol over restful api [RFC 4511](https://tools.ietf.org/html/rfc4511)).
-CAS can be used to integrate with software which on support restful api or support ldap, and we have used to integrate gitlab、jira、confluence、jenkins、gerrit, vpn device, phabricator and some application developed by ourself.
+CAS can be used to integrate with software which on support restful api or support ldap, and it have used to integrate gitlab、jira、confluence、jenkins、gerrit, vpn device, phabricator.

 [![NPM version][shield-npm]](#)
 [![Node.js version support][shield-node]](#)